Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Experiments

-A crucial property of the vocabulary is the length of the subwords within.
-Long subwords lead to more temporal abstraction and easier credit-assignment for the policy, but long subwords can also get stuck for many transitions, leading to poor exploration.
-In Table~\ref{tab:max_vocab_size}, we vary the value of $N_\text{max}$, which is a proxy for the length of the subwords in the vocabulary.
-Our default setting for each environment targets an average length of around $10$ to match the baselines, but we see that different domains may have different optimal choices for length, which makes sense given the episode length for Kitchen is around a quarter of that of AntMaze.
+\paragraph{Subword Length} A crucial property of the vocabulary is the length of the subwords.
+Long subwords lead to more temporal abstraction and easier credit-assignment for the policy, but long subwords can also get stuck for many transitions, possibly leading to poor exploration.
+In Figure~\ref{fig:subword_length}, we vary the value of subword length $L$.
+Our default setting for each environment uses $L=10$ to match the baselines, but we see that different values are also acceptable, though $L=5$ makes RL more difficult in AntMaze.